-This information kit includes ideas and tips to help you plan, theme and deliver your event, including making sure your event is accessible for people with disability.
+This information kit includes ideas and tips to help you plan, theme and deliver your event, including things to consider in making your event accessible for people with disability.

 There are also digital and printable resources available on the IDPwD website.